Colombian culture

 Art

-Art can be seen in many forms in Colombia, including; handmade souvenirs from the Wayúu Indians, graffiti art, Botero’s famous “oversized” sculptures and the literature of Nobel Prize winner Gabriel García Marquez.
+Art can be seen in many forms in Colombia: Botero’s famous paintings and “oversized” sculptures, the literature of Nobel Prize winner Gabriel García Marquez, but also: graffiti art and handmade souvenirs from the Wayúu Indigenous community.

 Precolumbian art

-At the Gold Museum in Bogotá, features a large collection of art from pre-Columbian culture.
+The Gold Museum in Bogotá features a large collection of art from pre-Columbian culture.

 Ciudad Perdida, San Augustin and Tierradentro are well-known archaeological sites with remains of pre-Columbian culture.